JanniT/Fullstack_project/README.md

 # Fullstack_project

 This is a project work for a Fullstack course of my studies.
-It's a MEAN stack application
+It's a MEAN stack application.
+I have a repository for this courses' exercises, which can be found via this [link](https://github.com/JanniT/Fullstack_course)

 ## Prerequisites
 - Angular CLI: ```$ npm i -g @angular(cli)```.